kdzuin/mosaic-stats/README.md

 ## Usage

-You can run the statistics generator:
+You can run the statistics generator and follow the prompts in the application.

 ```bash
 mosaic-stats [dir_for_lights]